Sunday Supper is an Amazon Associate and may receive compensation for purchases made through affiliate links.

 - Finally, sprinkle cotija cheese, lime juice, and your remaining cilantro over the top, and serve!

-VERY IMPORTANT: Make sure to let the corn cool before proceeding with the recipe as it will be very hot.
+- Let the Mexican corn cool before proceeding with the recipe, as it will be very hot.

 What to Serve with Elote